Peanut Oil Benefits

 One such monounsaturated fat, found in peanut oil, is known as “oleic acid.”
 In 2018, the US Food and Drug Administration announced a qualified health claim that “daily consumption of about 1.5 tablespoons of oils containing high levels (at least 70%) of oleic acid, when replaced for fats and oils higher in saturated fat, may reduce the risk of coronary heart disease.”

 The American Heart Association says, “Most of the fats you eat should be the ‘better’ fats–monounsaturated or polyunsaturated fats.”
 Vegetable oils (canola oil, olive oil, peanut oil, sunflower oil), avocados, nuts and seeds, and seafood are recommended sources of these fats.

-Peanut Oil and Allergy
+Uses of Peanut Oil and Allergies

 Research shows that highly refined peanut oil, which has had all of the allergic peanut proteins removed, does not cause an allergic response in severely allergic individuals.
 A controlled human study published in the British Medical Journal tested refined peanut oil in 60 severely allergic individuals and found that “refined peanut oil did not pose a risk in any of the subjects” who were allergic to peanuts.